microsoft/qlib/docs/component/workflow.rst

     - Forecast signal analysis
     - Backtest

-For each `experiment`, ``Qlib`` has a complete system to tracking all the information as well as artifacts generated during training, inference and evaluation phase.
-For more information about how Qlib handles `experiment`, please refer to the related document: `Recorder: Experiment Management <../component/recorder.html>`_.
+For each `execution`, ``Qlib`` has a complete system to tracking all the information as well as artifacts generated during training, inference and evaluation phase.
+For more information about how ``Qlib`` handles this, please refer to the related document: `Recorder: Experiment Management <../component/recorder.html>`_.

 Complete Example
 ===================